bobbingwide/oik-update/readme.txt

 None

 == Upgrade Notice ==
-= 1.0.0 =
+= 1.1.0 =
-Upgrade for oik-themer.php and improvements to oik-blocker.php
+Upgrade for improvements to oik-blocker.php.

 == Changelog ==
-= 1.0.0 =
+= 1.1.0 =
-* Added: Add logic to generate blocks from block.json files #2
+* Added: Implement batch update loop for plugins and their blocks #2
+* Changed: Enable oik-blocker for running on live ( blocks.wp-a2z.org ) #2
+* Changed: Add support for automatic updates.
+Don't create oik-plugins when doing this. #2
+* Changed: Don't download updates to Git repos. #2
+* Changed: Improve featured image setting.
+Update oik-plugin for each plugin update #2
+* Changed: oik-blocker: Don't fetch plugins which are Git repos #2
-* Added: Add oik-themer.php for FSE themes #4
+* Added: Add oik-block-rename.php to rename core-embed blocks to core/embed variations #5
+* Changed: Attempt to deal with Jetpack already loading file.php.
+Don't call get_theme() after fetch and save
+* Fixed: Change include to include_once #4
-* Changed: Add logic to set featured image, template and some Yoast SEO metadata #4
+* Changed: Add set_target_dir() and get_target_dir() to allow for different environments #4
-* Changed: Improve methods for setting the featured image #4
-* Changed: Promote some methods to OIK_wp_a2z from OIK_blocker #4
+* Changed: Load theme info from WordPress.org if not available locally #4
-* Tested: With WordPress 5.9-beta2 and beta3
+* Tested: With WordPress 5.9.3 and WordPress Multi Site
 * Tested: With PHP 8.0

-Some previous versions were tagged the same as WordPress releases.
-I'm not quite sure why I did this.
-I've removed the tags but not changed the commit messages.

 == Further reading ==